-While the U.S. does not have federal laws affecting returns and refunds, it's still a good idea to have a Return & Refund Policy.
+While the U.S. does not have federal laws affecting returns and refunds, it's still a good idea to have a Return & Refund Policy, and it will be required in some states if you wish to have control over the terms of your policy.

-US state laws do not require a Return & Refund Policy either but under certain circumstances, you need to post this policy conspicuously in your storefront or through your ecommerce website.
+U.S. state laws do not require a Return & Refund Policy either but under certain circumstances, you will need to post this policy conspicuously in your storefront or through your ecommerce website.

 Issuing returns and refunds is at your store discretion.
 However, informing of your policies and maintaining fair terms is expected from your customers.